Inomares/katacoda-scenarios/cron/intro.md

 # Introduction to Cron jobs
 #### Created for DD2482

 Let's say you have a process which rebuilds your code anytime it is updated.
-It creates some build artifacts, perhaps caching.
+It creates some build artifacts such as logs.
 Every hour you want to clean these up.

 Employees at your office works from 08-17 mondays to fridays, and your build server is only active during these hours to conserve resources.